Fable II: Plot

 During a cold winter in Bowerstone, a young child known as Sparrow lives in poverty within the city's poorer district alongside their older sister Rose.
 Both dream of one day living in Castle Fairfax, the home of Lord Lucien that towers over the city.
 One day, the pair witness a travelling seller offering 'magical' wares to people, amongst them a musical box that can grant anyone who uses it a wish.
 An old woman convinces the pair to acquire the money needed to buy it by doing odd jobs around the district, during which time Sparrow rescues a dog from a local bully.
 Upon buying the box, Rose uses it to make their dream to come true.
 That evening, guards arrive to bring the pair to the castle, who are overjoyed that their wish comes true.
 However, the pair soon discover that Lucien brought them to his home to determine which of them were the three "Heroes" he seeks to fulfil his ambitions.
 Discovering that one of the pair is the fourth Hero who will stop him, Lucien kills Rose and wounds Sparrow, sending them out onto the city streets.

 The old woman soon finds Sparrow with the help of the dog they rescued, and takes them away from the city to recover.
 Ten years later, now that Sparrow is a young adult, the old woman instructs them to enter a cave system beneath a large lake, which houses the ruins of what was left of the Heroes' Guild.
-Once inside, the old woman introduces herself as Theresa, a blind seeress, who explains that Sparrow is a descent of the Hero of Oakvale who defeated Jack of Blades.
+Once inside, the old woman introduces herself as Theresa, a blind seeress, who explains that Sparrow is a descendant of the Hero of Oakvale who defeated Jack of Blades.
 After they prove themselves by defeating a prominent bandit leader in the region, Theresa reveals that they are the only ones who can stop Lucien from destroying the world with an ancient structure known as The Spire - a building that channel magical energy to grant its user any wish they desire.
 Theresa reveals that Sparrow is destined to defeat Lucien by finding the three heroes he seeks, each defining a specific parameter – strength, will, and skill.